dianxiangxu/GPMS-NGAC/README.md

 ### MongoDB import database

 Follow the instructions to install MongoDB if have not already in the link above for your OS (INCLUDING CREATION OF C:\data FOR WINDOWS!).
+You will also need to download this toolbox for MongoDB: https://www.mongodb.com/try/download/database-tools